markhuot/interplanetary/README.md

 ```

 Again, this is all about portability.
 The CSS only cares where the image is in reference to itself.
 You can later require this file, move this file, it doesn't matter because it's your buildstep that is responsible for making the image servable.

+You can see the repository [at this point in time on GitHub](https://github.com/markhuot/interplanetary/tree/3c0b971e85c9ef59e50ce87574d63e32a838bd4e).

+## The actual work...

+Next I went through and styled many of the components.
+This took the most time, but was relatively straightforward CSS work.
+Nothing _too_ tricky here.
+There's definitely a lot more I can do, too.
+Animations, better responsive styling, and image optimization are all still on the list.

+## Taking it further

+Up next I'd like to,

+1. Load in some of the data via GraphQL
+2. Wire up the contact form to use front-end React, in tandem with the back-end React I'm already writing